-Policy violations subject students to formal judicial action and the imposition of sanctions, to include fines and mandated referrals to Niagara's student assistance counselor.
+Policy violations subject students to formal judicial action and the imposition of sanctions, to include fines and mandated referrals for related counseling.

 The possession, sale, use or distribution of any type of controlled substance, illicit or "bootleg drug" is considered a serious violation of the university's disciplinary rules.
-Addition-ally, the possession, sale, use or distribution of any drugrelated paraphernalia is considered a violation.
+Additionally, the possession, sale, use or distribution of any drug-related paraphernalia is considered a violation.
 The prohibition against controlled substances does not apply to those medications prescribed for the user by a physician when used according to directions.